Sign up for CNN’s Sleep, But Better newsletter series. Our seven-part guide has helpful hints to achieve better sleep.

-When the stress takes precedence, cortisol levels increase, and the body becomes alert.
-This process is counterproductive for maintaining drowsiness; the brain becomes hyper-engaged.
+When anxiety and worry take precedence, cortisol levels increase, and the body becomes alert.
+This process is counterproductive for maintaining drowsiness, as the brain becomes hyper-engaged.

 If your alarm is on the phone, checking the clock can pose an even more significant trigger.
 Consider getting an alarm that isn’t attached to your phone.